lsst-ts/Common_FPGA_Modbus/README.md

 Send the following commands:

 * set WaitForTrigger
+* push current timestamp to Tx timestamp FIFO; timestamp will be pushed after trigger is released
-* write payload and CRC
+* write payload, CRC and frame end
 * wait 1ms for reply
 * signal TriggerIRQ